NXT Vengeance Day (2022): Preliminary matches

-In the third match, Carmelo Hayes (accompanied by Trick Williams) defended the NXT North American Championship against Carmelo Hayes.
+In the third match, Carmelo Hayes (accompanied by Trick Williams) defended the NXT North American Championship against Cameron Grimes.
 During the match, Grimes performed a Sidewalk Slam on Hayes for a nearfall.
 Hayes performed a Codebreaker on Grimes for a nearfall.
 Later, Williams tried to interfere, but Grimes sent Hayes into Williams and followed up with a frankensteiner on Hayes.
 Grimes then performed a top rope Crossbody on Hayes for a nearfall.
 Grimes attempted a Cave In, but Hayes rolled out of the ring.
 After Grimes performed a Cave In on Williams, Hayes sent Grimes into the barricade.
 Back inside the ring, Hayes performed a La Mistica Slam for a nearfall.
 In the climax, Grimes countered a crossface into a pinning combination for a nearfall.
 Hayes then whiplashed Grimes on the top rope and followed up with a diving leg drop on Grimes to retain the title.

 In the penultimate match, MSK (Wes Lee and Nash Carter) took on The Creed Brothers (Brutus Creed and Julius Creed) in the finals of the 2022 Men's Dusty Rhodes Tag Team Classic.
 During the match, Julius sent Lee off the apron and into the announce table.
 After more back-and-forth, Lee performed a twisting Senton on Julius for a nearfall.
 Lee then catapulted Julius into a Stomp by Carter, but Brutus broke up the pin.
 In the closing moments, after Brutus took out Lee, Carter attempted a Suicide Dive, but Julius caught him and performed a Cartwheel Slam.
 Back inside the ring, Julius performed a Basement Lariat on Carter to win the tournament and earn a future NXT Tag Team Championship match.

 Following this, Imperium (Gunther and NXT Tag Team Champions Fabian Aichner and Marcel Barthel) talked about The Creed Brothers' (Brutus Creed and Julius Creed) Dusty Rhodes Tag Team Classic win.
 Gunther stated that he would be watching the NXT Championship match before being interrupted by Solo Sikoa.
 Sikoa talked trash to Gunther before laying down a challenge.